Aashie101/Aashie101/README.md

 👨‍💻 About Me

-- 🔭 I’m currently pursuing a Master of Information Technology (Cybersecurity) at La Trobe University.
 - 🌱 I'm currently learning JavaScript and advanced Python
 - 💬 Ask me about anything related to Python or Web Development.
 - ⚡ Fun fact: I love solving logic puzzles like Sudoku and building tools for productivity.